JustinBahr305/EECE5640_FinalProject/README.md

-# EECE5640_FinalProject
-Evaluating the Performance of Two Engineering Workloads
+Evaluating the performance of an FIR Filter workload with AVX and OpenMP and the performance of Sobel Filter edge detection using CUDA extensions for an NVIDIA P100 GPU